XronTrix10/Telegram-Leecher/README.md

  - Only zip files splits correctly
  - Another file types can be corrupted if splitted
- - Though ZipLeech totally works fine
+ - So ZipLeech totally works fine
+ - Unzipleech only supports '.zip' files, thus can't extract rar, tar or 7z files till now

-## <b>This whole repo is against Google Colab policy and you shouldn't be using it.</b>
+## <b>This Project is for Educational Purpose Only as it goes against Google Colab's Policy</b>

 > Resources in Colab are prioritized for interactive use cases.
-We prohibit actions associated with bulk compute, actions that negatively impact others, as well as actions associated with bypassing our policies.
+We prohibit actions associated with `bulk compute`, actions that negatively impact others, as well as actions associated with bypassing our policies.
 The following are disallowed from Colab runtimes:
->- file hosting, media serving, or other web service offerings not related to interactive compute with Colab
+>- file hosting, `media serving`, or `other web service offerings not related to interactive compute with Colab`
 >- downloading torrents or engaging in peer-to-peer file-sharing
 >- using a remote desktop or SSH
 >- connecting to remote proxies